North Korea launches a ‘missile’ and asserts its right to conduct weapons tests.

 Pyongyang is subject to a number of international sanctions as a result of its banned nuclear weapons and ballistic missile development programs.

-Kim Song, speaking at the UN General Assembly, stated that the North had the right to “develop, test, manufacture, and possess” military systems comparable to those used by the South and its US partner.
+Ambassador Kim Song stated in his own General Assembly statement that North Korea has the right to “develop, test, manufacture, and possess” weapons systems comparable to those used by the South and its US partner.

 “We are simply bolstering our national defense in order to protect ourselves and ensure the country’s security and peace,” he stated.